WELCOME TO

 large, dominant red blooms create a presence.
 No flowers hidden in this

 foliage!
-Scapes have 4 way
+Scapes have 4 way branching and an average of about 20 large

-branching and an average of about 20 large blooms.
-During wet summers, or if you
+blooms.
+During wet summers, or

-provide extra water, one will often encounter rebloom.
+if you provide extra water, one will often encounter rebloom.

-INVOCATION has been a very hardy semi-ev here.
-New plants settle in readily with
+INVOCATION has been a very hardy

-a top parent, we have some promising seedlings to evaluate from this one.
+Proving to be a top parent, we have some promising seedlings to

 No bunched up, gaudy gold ruffling here.
 Just a voluptuously simple, clean,